 You may need a checkup:

-People in their twenties often do not see a doctor for several years without risking their health, while older people who have developed risks for certain diseases may see a doctor more often.
-It is best to have a trusted doctor you see regularly who has access to your health records.
+People in their twenties often do not see a health care provider for several years without risking their health, while older people who have developed risks for certain diseases may see a health care provider more often.
+It is best to have a trusted health care provider you see regularly who has access to your health records.

 What about preventive care?

 Preventive care is important.
-Having a regular doctor helps you get preventive care.
+Having a family health care provider helps you get preventive care.

 Everyone should get the recommended immunizations and screening tests at the times and frequencies as recommended by the Canadian Task Force on the Periodic Health Examination.